Shoulder pain can make the most simple activity difficult. Suddenly, brushing your teeth, getting dressed, and driving can become excruciating.

 5 Ways to Relieve Shoulder Pain at Night

 There are several simple remedies you can try at home to relieve shoulder pain.
-The most common ones include:
+The most common ones include the following:

-3. Stretching.
-The shoulders, neck, and upper back often carry the brunt of stress.
+The shoulders, neck, and upper back often carry the brunt of the stress.
 Stretching exercises (performed properly) will help release the tension.

 If none of the suggestions above work, your doctor may suggest other conservative forms of treatment, such as anti-inflammatory medications, cortisone injections, or physical therapy.
 In the most extreme cases, the injury may require surgery.